mapbender/mapbender-starter/CONTRIBUTING.md

 ## Creation

-Generate new element by giving:
+Generate a new element by giving:

- * the name of [bundle]
+ * name of [bundle]
  * name of new [element]
- * source directory, relative to _application_ folder, where [bundle] is stored
+ * source directory, relative to _application_ folder, where the [bundle] is stored

 ```sh
 app/console mapbender:generate:element "Mapbender\DigitizerBundle" MyNewElement vendor/mapbender/digitizer
 ```

-Now there is new files located in [bundle] folder.
-For more information read [full tutorial](http://doc.mapbender3.org/en/book/development/element_generate.html).
+Now there are new files located in the [bundle] folder.
+For more information read the [full tutorial](http://doc.mapbender3.org/en/book/development/element_generate.html).

-In order to introduce new element to show by add new element, it should be registered in main [bundle] file in "getElements" method, located in root folder of the [bundle].
+In order to introduce our new element and to show it by adding a new element, it should be registered in the main [bundle] file in "getElements" method, located in the root folder of the [bundle].

 ### Example:
  * Bundle file: Mapbender/DigitizerBundle/MapbenderDigitizerBundle.php